clj-pdf/clj-pdf/README.md

 metadata:

-* :align table alignment on the page can be: :left, :center, :right
+* :align table alignment on the page can be: :left, :center, :right, :justified
 * :color  `[r g b]` (int values)
 * :header [{:color [r g b]} "column name" ...] if only a single column name is provided it will span all rows
 * :spacing number